 The Committee is asked to review and endorse the site for the proposed CPA project.
-The project would adhere to both the Open Space Preserve "No Net Loss" and 2:1 tree replacement policies, as required and/or necessary.
-The site evaluation for the Central Plant Expansion was presented for information at the April 18, 2019 meeting and for site endorsement at the June 20th meeting.
+If approved, the project would adhere to both the Open Space Preserve "No Net Loss" and 2:1 tree replacement policies, as required and/or necessary.
+The site evaluation for the Central Plant Expansion will be presented for information at the April 18, 2019 meeting and for site endorsement at the May 16th meeting.
 In addition, this project will return to the Committee for concept design review at a future date.